jxnblk/repng/README.md

   -f --filename   Specify a custom output filename
   -w --width      Width of image
   -h --height     Height of image
-  -p --props      Props in JSON format to pass to the React component -t --type       Type of ouptut (png default) (pdf, jpeg or png) --css           Path to CSS file to include --webfont       Path to custom webfont for rendering
+  -p --props      Props in JSON format (or path to JSON file) to pass to the React component -t --type       Type of ouptut (png default) (pdf, jpeg or png) --css           Path to CSS file to include --webfont       Path to custom webfont for rendering